AniolSala/Steering-Behaviors-Python/README.md

 # Steering-Behaviors-Python
-The code is a Python implementation of this [video](https://www.youtube.com/watch?v=flxOkx0yLrY&t=) using the Pyglet library.
+This [code](https://github.com/AniolSala/Steering-Behaviors-Python/tree/gh-pages/Code) is a Python implementation of this [video](https://www.youtube.com/watch?v=flxOkx0yLrY&t=) using the Pyglet library.
 The main idea is that a bunge of entities (arrows) have to *eat* green targets (food) and avoid red targets (poison).

 Each entitie has a *dna* that contains four qualities:

 * Food attraction